nxtlo/sain/CONTRIBUTING.md

     Safety
     ------
-    If the function is not marked with `@unsafe`, You must provide an explanation on why this function is unsafe to call.
+    If the function is not marked with `@unsafe`, You must provide an explanation on why this function might be unsafe to call.

     Parameters
     ----------